New York Cosmos B: History

 Following the cancellation of the 2018 NASL season and subsequent lawsuit between the league and the USSF, the New York Cosmos main team went on hiatus while fielding Cosmos B in the NPSL and exploring options for the 2019 season.
 In the interim, the team named former Cosmos team captain Carlos Mendes as team captain and moved some of the main team's players over to Cosmos B.

 With no first team, the group began seeking a berth into the 2018 Lamar Hunt U.S. Open Cup but was originally not permitted to compete in the competition.
 This was due to the fact that the B hadn't finished the 2017 season in a high enough position to be allocated a spot while the first team had neither a professional league to play in and had been league-less at the deadline set by U.S. Soccer.
 Following an appeal, Cosmos B was allowed to enter through a play-in round with the Jacksonville Armada FC and Miami FC 2.
-The team fell to the Brooklyn Italians, 3-2, in the play-in round on May 6, 2018.
+The team fell to the Brooklyn Italians, 3–2, in the play-in round on May 6, 2018.

 On December 13, 2019, the New York Cosmos announced that the team had been admitted into the National Independent Soccer Association for the Fall 2020 season.
-This included the fact that no Cosmos team would take part in the 2020 U.S. Open Cup despite the B team automatically qualifying due to its appearance in the national final.
-This was confirmed on January 8, 2020, when U.S. Soccer announced the 100 teams taking part in the tournament.
+With the first team playing again, the B team withdrew from the NPSL and was dissolved.
+Although the Cosmos B had automatically qualified for the 2020 U.S. Open Cup due to its appearance in the NPSL final, no Cosmos team would participate in the tournament.